assyrianic/LibModSys/README.md

 check out `configs/plugin_manager/global_fwds.cfg` to see an example config file on setting up forwards and modify/add forwards as needed.

-Here's a code example, remember that there's only ever _one_ Global Forward manager [pointless to have and manage multiple].
+Here's a code example, remember that there's only ever _one_ Global Forward manager [pointless to have & manage multiple].
 ```cs
 /// get a global forward object from
 /// the forward set up in `configs/plugin_manager/global_fwds.cfg`.